vt-asaplab/MUSES/README.md

 2. Client: modify servers' IP addresses at line 786 ``string ip_addresses[] = {"127.0.0.1", "127.0.0.1", "127.0.0.1", "127.0.0.1", "127.0.0.1", "127.0.0.1"};`` in file **Client/Client.cpp** and recompile Client.

 ## Configuring Number of Test Execution:
 By default, keyword search, document update and permission revocation operations are executed one time.
-We can increase the number of operations as follows:
+We can increase the number of operations to evaluate average execute time as follows:

 1. Server: file **Server/Server.cpp**